sepehr-rs/Sudoku/CONTRIBUTING.md

 ## Pull Requests

 - You MAY consider opening an issue before sending PR to avoid conflicts
-- MUST fork the repository from the dev branch
+- MUST fork the repository from the `dev` branch
-- Create your feature branch off dev.
+- Create your feature branch off `dev`.
-- When ready, submit your Pull Request (PR) to merge into the dev branch.
+- When ready, submit your Pull Request (PR) to merge into the `dev` branch.
 - Make sure your code follows the project's coding standards and includes relevant tests if applicable
 - Ensure your PR description clearly explains the changes and purpose